galtx-centex/galtx-centex.github.io/_drafts/march-news-2015.md

 [![Fosters Needed](/img/fosters-needed.png)](/foster/)

 If you've ever thought about fostering, now's the time!
-Tomlinsons has generously donated food for our foster families, so now there is absolutely no monetary cost to fostering (GPA has always covered medical treatment and monthly preventative medications).
+[Tomlinson's](http://www.tomlinsons.com/) has generously donated food for our foster families, so now there is absolutely no monetary cost to fostering (GPA has always covered medical treatment and monthly preventative medications).
 As many of you know, we appreciate and depend on our foster families to be able to take in greyhounds from the